Boston Schools with Programs in Healthcare

 There are three pathways to earning this BSN degree.
 The accelerated option is for students who have already earned a bachelor's degree and completed specific prerequisite courses in microbiology, statistics, anatomy and physiology, nutrition, human development and behavioral science.
 A second pathway is for registered nurses who have yet to earn a bachelor's degree.
 The classes for this option are available online.

 The traditional option is for first-time freshmen.
-Core classes for the BSN program may include mental health, pharmacology, adult care, community health and pediatric healthcare.
-Clinical training is acquired through the college's partnerships with more than 200 healthcare facilities.
+Core classes for the BSN program may include mental health, pharmacology, adult care and community health.
+Clinical training is acquired through the college's partnerships with healthcare facilities.

 Master of Science in Nursing